Ekmark leads No. 20 Arizona State women over Colorado 66-49

 It was easy to see that it was going to be Arizona State’s day.
 Before the game, the Arizona State mascot, Sparky, hit a halfcourt shot over its head looking at the other basket, much to the delight of the hundreds of school kids in attendance.

-In other opening round games on Thursday, Arizona faced Southern California; California played Washington State and Utah met Washington.
+In other opening round games on Thursday, Arizona routed Southern California 76-48; California beat Washington State 77-58 and Washington upset Utah 64-54.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.